igal-abachi-dev/Notepad/README.md

 into c++ winrt(uwp/winui xaml) with richtext markdown , tabs , restart manager , cowriter ai.... and more bloat but they removed the simplicity it had , and made it slower load and heavy

-so this is remaking the classic notepad on modern stack so its notepad xaml ui , more maintainable
+so this is remaking the classic notepad on modern stack so its notepad xaml ui , more maintainable, it is based on reversing original notepad c code and porting it to c# and modernizing it

 text engine is based of piece Red-Black Tree of stringbuilder text buffer like vs code / vs 2026 editor instead of ropes<T> of avalonia edit